-Filipinos love to eat almondigas soup, especially on rainy seasons, since it is very simple, economical and easy to make.
+Filipinos love having this soup, especially on rainy days, but also on hot sunny days.
+Since it is very simple, economical, and easy to make.
 You can cook it for less than 30 minutes, including the preparation time.
 Cooking almondigas soup follows two main processes: firstly, forming the meatballs, and then making the broth with misua.
 Others would cook the meatballs in the boiling water directly, while some, like myself, prefer to fry them first.

 The meatballs, traditionally, are made with pork, but ground beef or chicken also works as good.

 Misua is a Chinese thin, salted noodle made from wheat flour.
 It is high in fiber and other nutrients because of its wheat component.
 You can substitute misua with Japanese somen noodles since they are alike in texture and made of the same thing.